 We may share personal data internally as is necessary.
 You must always ensure that personal data is only shared with authorised persons and is shared in accordance with the purposes stated in any privacy notice or consents.
-Extra care and security must be taken when sharing special categories of data or transferring data outside of the Company to a third party.
+Extra care and security must be taken when sharing special categories of data or transferring data outside of Time to Talk Befriending to a third party.

-Direct Marketing
+Direct marketing

 We are subject to specific rules under the GDPR in relation to marketing our services.
-Data subjects have the right to reject direct marketing and we must ensure that data subjects are given this option at first point of contact.
-When a data subject exercises their right to reject marketing you must desist immediately from sending further communications.
+Data subjects have the right to object to direct marketing and we must ensure that data subjects are given this option at first point of contact.
+When a data subject exercises their right to object to marketing, you must immediately remove them from your mailing lists, keep a record of their objection and stop sending further communications.